-Although asphalt continues to be the most widely used material in the roofing industry, metal roofing is quickly gaining popularity for certain projects.
-Materials like stone coated steel or Galvalume coated steel are used most often in metal roofing projects.
+Although asphalt continues to be the most widely used material in the roofing industry, metal roofing is quickly gaining popularity.
+Metal roofing has many benefits.
+As well as being a secure and durable roof choice, metal roof projects look clean and contemporary.
+Materials such as stone-coated steel or Galvalume are used most often in metal roofing projects.

 A metal roof is going to last a long time.
-Generally, about as long as the house itself.
-Metal roofing doesn’t have the same problems with insects and rot as other roofing materials do, and is resistant to both mold and fire.
-It keeps water out and easily sheds snow as it begins to melt, and can survive high winds.
-If you want a roof that lasts, metal roofing may be your best choice.
+Generally, a metal roof will about as long as the house itself.
+Metal roofing eliminates concerns about insect and rot damage, and is very mold- and fire-resistant.
+A properly installed metal roof keeps water out and can survive high winds.

 Metal roofing is surprisingly lightweight compared to traditional roofing materials.
-For example, tile roofing can weigh as much as 750 pounds per 100 foot square.
+Tile roofing can weigh as much as 750 pounds per 100ft2.
 Concrete tile can weigh as much as 900 pounds in the same area.
 However, metal roofing weighs between 50-150 pounds per 100 foot square depending on the type of metal used.
 Lightweight roofing can help save money when building a new home or adding on to your existing home, because you won’t need as many support structures since there’s not as much weight to bear.

-Metal roofing does an excellent job of reflecting the sun’s rays and keeping heat from building up in your home during the warmer months of the year.
-It can also help hold heat in during the cooler months.
+A metal roof does an excellent job of reflecting the sun’s rays and keeping heat from building up in your home.
+This is a key feature in our sunny state of Florida.
+Metal roofs also help hold heat in during the cooler months.
+Both of these qualities can help you save money on heating and cooling costs.